Best Ranger Competition

 Sergeant Major Thomas Payne, who won the 2012 competition as a Sergeant First Class, had his Distinguished Service Cross upgraded to the Medal of Honor.
 He was presented the Medal of Honor by President Donald Trump on September 11, 2020, the 19th anniversary of the September 11 attacks.

-The 2020 Competition was scheduled to be from April 16–18 but due to the ongoing COVID-19 pandemic, officials decided to cancel the 2020 event but with plans to continue with the 2021 competition.
+The 2020 Competition was scheduled to be from April 16–18 but due to the COVID-19 pandemic, officials decided to cancel the 2020 event but with plans to continue with the 2021 competition.